melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 another developer, [Leandro Ribeiro](https://gitlab.freedesktop.org/leandrohrb), in his work on another VKMS's issue.

 In this debugging process, I also gained more experience and confidence concerning the project.
-So, I reviewed and tested some patches sent to VKMS[1, 2, 3, 4].
-Finally, with the knowledge acquired, I was also able to contribute to the debugging of a feature under development that [adds support for writeback][5].
+So, I reviewed and tested some patches sent to VKMS [[1](https://patchwork.freedesktop.org/patch/374926/),[2](https://patchwork.freedesktop.org/patch/377557/),[3](https://patchwork.freedesktop.org/patch/381344/),[4](https://patchwork.freedesktop.org/patch/387714/)].
+Finally, with the knowledge acquired, I was also able to contribute to the debugging of a feature under development that adds support for writeback [[5]](https://patchwork.freedesktop.org/series/80961/).

 ## Discussion and future works